LukasGrebe/ha-addons/ebusd/README.md

 creates a supervisor addon to run [ebusd](http://ebusd.eu).
 Configure ebusd comandline arguments in the settings options.

+Use ebusd's built-in MQTT client and the [mosquitto](https://github.com/home-assistant/addons/tree/master/mosquitto) add-on to get data from ebusd into home assistant core.

 See [repository readme](https://github.com/LukasGrebe/ha-addons#how-to-install) on how to install ebusd addon in supervisor

 See [docs](https://github.com/LukasGrebe/ha-addons/blob/main/ebusd/DOCS.md#how-to-run-ebusd) on how to run ebusd in supervisor